 Linux Redirection Streams

-Input and output in the Linux environment is distributed across three streams.
+Input and output in the Linux environment are distributed across three streams.
 These streams are:

 - standard input (stdin)